MCT-TeamProject-CO2/Documentation/Node-Server/API/v1/users/put.md

 # PUT users

 Update a user's profile in the DB.
+The user will be notified of this by mail.

 **URL** : `/api/v1/users/`